Crispy on the outside without deep-frying — this cheese curry bread from Nukari-san's recipe is totally irresistible! One bite and you'll be hooked♪

 Tips

-Do not overfill the curry—this is important.
-Chilling the curry in the refrigerator will firm it up and make it easier to work with.
-If the curry is too loose, adjust the consistency so it's easier to seal.
-Apply the vegetable oil and panko breadcrumbs only to the top half, not the entire surface.
-Baking in aluminum cups will give a neater appearance.
+Be careful not to overfill the dough with curry.
+Chilling the curry in the refrigerator beforehand helps it firm up and makes it easier to handle.
+If your curry is too runny, adjust the consistency before filling.
+You only need to coat the top half of each bun with oil and panko — not the entire surface.
+Baking them in aluminum cups gives a neat, attractive finish.